ferifajri/python-datadog-to-bigquery/README.md

 # python-datadog-to-bigquery
-Python Script To Get Metric From Datadog to BigQuery
+Python Script To Get Metric From Datadog to BigQuery.